gilesknap/mciwb/docs/tutorials/04-loops.rst

             print("    j times i is ", j * i)

-This is two loops inside of each other, each loops 3 times and so the total number of times the code block is executed is 3 time 3 = 9.
+This is two loops inside of each other, each loops 3 times and so the total number of times the code block is executed is 3 times 3 = 9.
 See if you can work out why the output looks like it does.

 .. note::

     We used a new operator here.
 The ``*`` operator is used to multiply two numbers together.
 It is just the same as multiplication in basic arithmetic.

     Most computer languages use the star symbol to signify multiplication.
 This is because there is no multiply symbol on computer keyboards since they evolved from typewriter keyboards!

     Similarly the symbol ``/`` is used to represent divide by.

+.. _portal:

 Nether Portal
 -------------